-The majority of Uganda’s land stands 1,000 metres above sea level, with twenty five percent of the country’s surface covered by water.
+Most of Uganda’s land stands 1,000 metres above sea level, with twenty-five percent of the country’s surface covered by water.
 Whilst most of the country is dominated by a landscape of forests and savannahs there is a region of desert, which lies to the northeast of the country.
 This has a detrimental effect on the country’s ability to grow healthy crops.

-Only a quarter of Uganda’s land can be cultivated, and this small proportion of arable earth is placed under added pressure by the growing population it has to sustain.
+Only a quarter of Uganda’s land can be cultivated, and this small proportion of arable earth is placed under added pressure by the growing population it must sustain.

 Deforestation brought about by the increased demands for firewood only adds to the problem.
 As the land available for farmers to work becomes reduced, many are still expected to provide the same amount of crop yield.
 As the population continues to grow the issue is becoming unmanageable having negative effects throughout communities.